The 10 Best Articles of the Year in Human Behavior Research

 This article shocks in more ways than one – the recruitment of participants through Craigslist, the questions of sexual activity, the vibrators used within the experiment, and the (almost) brain control that the researchers are capable of.
 Despite how that sounds, the science is sound.
 The experimenters were ultimately able to modulate the sexual behaviors of the participants through theta burst stimulation.
 They recorded through electroencephalography (EEG) that they could decrease alpha activity in response to rewards, increasing the suppression of desires.
 Self-control and brain stimulation – the future is now.

 This has been our rundown of the best and most formative research of 2016.
-If you’d like to make the list next year, then we have just the thing to help you get started – our comprehensive guide to experimental design.
+If you’d like to make the list next year, then we have just the thing to help you get started – our comprehensive guide to human behavior.
 Now bring on 2017.